 Day 11 -

 Today we get an early start and quickly leave behind the urban landscape of Ho Chi Minh City as we drive toward the Mekong Delta city of My Tho.
-There we will board a boat and cruise past the islands, orchards and villages that have built up over the centuries where the Mekong River flows gently into the sea.
+There we will board a boat and cruise past the islands, orchards, and villages that have built up over the centuries where the Mekong River flows gently into the sea.
 Later we switch from boat to horse-drawn cart to visit small villages that feature traditional handicrafts of the region.
-We'll also stop at a bee farm and for good measure a coconut candy factory.
+We’ll also stop at a coconut candy workshop and discover the process of delicious dried coconut.

-Lunch will be a special treat today, with a vegetarian meal at the Phuoc Long Pagoda.
-While there we will also receive an introduction to meditation by a Buddhist monk.
-The "grand finale" of the Vietnam portion of our tour will be a performance of the A O Acrobats, who mix traditional acrobatics with contemporary design to tell the story of traditional village life in southern Vietnam.
+After lunch, we will enjoy the “grand finale” of the Vietnam portion of our tour will be a performance of the AO Acrobats, who mix traditional acrobatics with contemporary design to tell the story of traditional village life in southern Vietnam.

 Dinner will be on our own tonight, either before or after the show, depending on show time.
-You can try one of the Italian restaurants for a break from Asian food, or look for one of the fine French Vietnamese cafes popular with locals.
+You can try an Italian restaurant for a break from Asian food, or look for one of the fine French Vietnamese cafes popular with locals.

 Day 12 -

-In the morning we transfer to the airport for our flight to Cambodia.
+This afternoon we will explore the old colonial residential quarters, including the contemporary Reunification Palace and the 19th century Notre-Dame Cathedral.
+This evening we will transfer to the airport for our flight to Cambodia.
 After arriving at the Siem Reap airport, we will transfer to our unique hotel that captures the Cambodian spirit.
-This five-star resort will be our home for the next three days, and offers a variety of services and amenities (including spa treatments) which you may want to indulge in during your stay.
+This five-star resort will be our home for the next three days and offers a variety of services and amenities (including spa treatments) which you may want to indulge in during your stay.

 Day 13 -

-We'll have lunch nearby then visit the Temple of Bantey Srey, "the citadel of women".
-During our excursion, we will also visit the center of golden silk production.
+We’ll have lunch nearby then visit the Temple of Bantey Srey, “the citadel of women”.
+Then we will drive back to Siem Reap through the Cambodian countryside with a stop to visit the amazingly restored Bantey Samre Temple.

 Tonight we will see the Cambodian take on both rock music and acrobatics at the Phare Cambodian Circus Show, known for its passionate young acrobats and musicians, and their sense of humor during their performances.